My Blogs

 Key take aways:

-• Ergonomic async/await cannot be achieved in a low-level/systems programming language.
+• Ergonomic async/await cannot be achieved in a low-level programming language.

 • Async/await is a dangerously leaky abstraction that hides too much, and shows too much at the same time.